JamesFloyd-Pen/base32h.java/README.md

 ## What is it?

 It's the Java implementation for https://base32h.github.io/

-## Language Used
+## Language and Tools Used
 - Java
 - Maven
+- Visual Studio Code

 ## How to use?